Rising North American plane demand boosts leasing market: BOC Aviation

 “We see some regional differences between the numbers of aircraft they have ordered versus what they need in the short term,” said Martin, referring to carriers in Southeast Asia.
 “It’s not a global imbalance.
 It’s purely a regional imbalance that you are seeing at the moment.”

-BOC Aviation’s fleet is operated by 56 airlines, including Southwest Airlines, Emirates Airline [EMIRA.UL] and Aeroflot.
+BOC Aviation’s fleet is operated by 56 airlines, including Southwest Airlines (LUV.N), Emirates Airline [EMIRA.UL] and Aeroflot (AFLT.MM).
 It has a portfolio of 251 aircraft, with the fleet mainly based on the Airbus A320 family and Boeing Next Generation 737 series.

 “We are sitting in a situation today where 100 percent of our planes in 2014 are placed, 83 percent for next year are placed and even 50 percent of 2016 is placed,” said Martin.